pihuts/asdas/guidelines.md

 *   **Success Patterns**: Review `docs/SUCCESS_PATTERNS.md` to apply established best practices.
 *   **Package Research**: If the task involves a new package, you MUST first consult the `research/` directory as per the [Package Research & Integration](#-package-research--integration) guidelines.

+### 2.5.
+Handling "Suggest an Idea" Requests
+If the user asks for a suggestion or an idea on how to implement a task, you MUST NOT proceed directly to a single implementation plan.
+Instead, you must:

+1.  **Propose Multiple Options**: Present at least two distinct approaches to solving the task.
+2.  **Analyze Pros and Cons**: For each option, provide a clear list of pros and cons.
+3.  **Ask for a Decision**: Conclude by asking the user to choose which option to proceed with.

+This should be presented in a new `#### 💡 Options Analysis` section within the response template, before the `Implementation Plan`.

 ### 3. Adhere to the Response Template
 Structure your entire response according to this template.